 Will I hear about every single code change you deploy?

 No. We will only notify you about changes that are relevant to you.
-These are changes that we feel it would be prudent for you to test.
-So we give you the opportunity to do so.
+These are changes we believe are prudent for you to test so we give you the opportunity to do so.

 We require all users of the TrustedForm script to register with ActiveProspect.
 You may do so by signing up here.
 We will contact you from time to time when updates are forthcoming.